Soloturkh/ioncube_decoder/README.md

 # Warning
 This Decoder Is Deprecated!
 # Note
-Our Working On Ioncube 12 Decoder!
+We Working On Ioncube 12 Decoder!